This course is open for applications.

-Students will gain understanding through lectures and workshops, group work, case studies, projects and IT-based activities.
-There is a progressive emphasis on the student being able to develop progressively as an independent, reflective learner throughout the three (or four) years of the course.
+You will gain understanding through lectures and workshops, group work, case studies, projects and IT-based activities.
+There is a progressive emphasis on being able to develop progressively as an independent, reflective learner throughout the three years of the course.

 For more details, see our full glossary of learning and teaching terms.

 Computer skills are vital for your academic studies and future employment.
-At UWE Bristol computing is an integral part of your course - many lecturers make lecture notes and materials available via computers, and some modules will require you to use Information Technology (IT) to help you undertake and present your work.
-IT facilities to do this are available on all campuses, at the main Frenchay Campus there is 24 hour access to computing facilities, and the Department offers to help and support throughout your course.
+At UWE Bristol, computing is an integral part of your course.
+Many lecturers make notes and materials available via computers, and some modules will require you to use Information Technology (IT) to help you undertake and present your work.
+IT facilities to do this are available on all campuses.
+At the main Frenchay Campus, there is 24 hour access to computing facilities and the Department will offer to help and support throughout your course.

 Prior to commencing your programme of study, you may find it helpful to familiarise yourself with some core IT skills: